Chicago/SGIM_Results/README.md

 ### Configuring Automation

 The bash script, `ggws-77ih.sh`, will run the ETL process.
+Open the bash script and [see the instructions](http://open-data-etl-utility-kit.readthedocs.io/en/stable/setting-up-automation.html#configurating-setup-script-sh-e-g-abcd-1234-sh) to configure the file names to match your directory.

 Use a task scheduler, such as `crontab` to set a regular time to run the ETL.
+[See the recommended configuration] to setup a regular updating process while also logging the outcome of each update.

 #### Windows Users

-Automation is currently initiated by a Bash script, so you can use [git bash]() or [Cygwin]() to automate the process.
+Automation is currently initiated by a Bash script, such as [Cygwin](https://www.cygwin.com/) to automate the process.

 ## Structure